Learn how to support compliance through faster literature screening and management.

 - Navigate to Literature > Literature Reviews.

-- Select a Literature Review record.
+- Select a Literature Review.

 - Select the inline All Actions icon then select Search Database.